cleavr/cleaverdocs/content/guides/directus.md

 ## Add new NodeJS SSR app

-On a new server, add a new site, select **NodeJS SSR** as the app type.
+On a new server, add a new site and select **NodeJS SSR** as the app type.

 ![Add new NodeJS SSR](/images/directus/new-ssr.png)